notaryproject/specifications/specs/trust-store-trust-policy.md

 }
 ```

+#### Trust Policy for Blobs

-4. Trust policy for the scenario where ACME Rockets consumes arbitrary blobs signed by Wabbit Networks and some signed by ACME Rockets.
+1. Trust policy for the scenario where ACME Rockets consumes arbitrary blobs signed by Wabbit Networks and some signed by ACME Rockets.

 ```jsonc
 {